Travelling to and entering New Zealand

 - entry permission when you arrive.

 You usually have to get a New Zealand visa from overseas before you arrive here, and if you don’t have a visa you won’t be allowed to board your flight here.

-But many countries – basically all western countries and the wealthier Asian, Middle Eastern and South American countries – are covered by a New Zealand visa “waiver”.
+But many countries – basically all western countries and the wealthier Asian, Middle Eastern, and South American countries – are covered by a New Zealand “visa waiver”.
 If you’re from one of those countries, you don’t need to get a visa first; instead you can apply for both a visa and entry permission when you arrive here (see below).
-Under new rules in force since October 2019 people covered by the visa waiver must apply for an Electronic Travel Authority (”ETA”) before they enter New Zealand.
+Since October 2019 people covered by the visa waiver must apply for an Electronic Travel Authority (“ETA”) before they enter New Zealand.

 You’ll usually be given entry permission if you have a visa, though it’s not guaranteed.

 Note: All New Zealand citizens have the right to enter and leave New Zealand and move within it freely.
 If you’re not a New Zealand citizen but you’re here legally on a visa, you have the right to move around within New Zealand freely and to leave when you want.

 Visas, visa waivers and Electronic Travel Authorities: Do I need a visa before I travel to New Zealand?